Gwen Hughes: 2004–2007

 When the swing craze began to die down, Hughes returned to her love of minimalist music, modeled after personal favorite Cassandra Wilson.
-Her next album reflected that when she released Instead of Light in 2007.
-Partnering with Wilson's mix producer (of the Grammy-winning New Moon Daughter) Danny Kopelson, plus Drew Young (formerly of Putumayo Records), the album cemented Gwen's place as "the love child of Hank Williams and Peggy Lee…her southern heritage weaves through her lounge-dwelling persona like kudzu around a fencepost."
-The album featured Hughes' version of "Whole Lotta Love", paired with Willie Dixon's "You Need Love."
+Her next album reflected that, releasing Instead of Light in 2007.
+Partnering with Wilson's mix producer (of the Grammy-winning New Moon Daughter) Danny Kopelson, plus Drew Young (formerly of Putumayo Records), the album cemented Gwen's place as "the love child of Hank Williams and Peggy Lee … her southern heritage weaves through her lounge-dwelling persona like kudzu around a fencepost."
+The album featured Hughes's version of "Whole Lotta Love", paired with Willie Dixon's "You Need Love".

 2008–present

 In 2010, Hughes created her first 14-piece big band, The Continental Dance Orchestra, which had the honor of playing at Asheville, North Carolina's historic Grove Park Inn for the 25th anniversary of their "Swing Dance Weekend" in 2011.
 Later that year, CDO appeared on the first annual TCM Classic Movie Cruise, sailing from Miami to Mexico, where the band played romantic dance music for classic stars Eva Marie Saint, the late Ernest Borgnine, and Tippi Hedren.